Anessen/PSFalcon/Installation.md

 ```powershell
 Get-ExecutionPolicy
 ```
+### Download the module
-### Use the `Install-Module` command to download and install the module under your user account
+Use the `Install-Module` command to download and install the module under your user account
 ```powershell
 Install-Module -Name PSFalcon -Scope CurrentUser
 ```